Re1nGer/Scandiweb_Slider/README.md

 Simple React Slider With Static Images

 ## Node Modules
-Upon cloning project, Run `npm install` to install all neccessary dependencies in order to get the slider up and running.
+Upon cloning project, Run `npm ci` to install all neccessary dependencies in order to get the slider up and running.

 ## Webpack Setup
 The project was created from scratch using **webpack** , **react** , **react-dom**, **babel** dependencies which can be explicitly seen in `package.json` file.